What is a Recovery Startup Business for Employee Retention Credit?

 1. What is meant by a Recovery Startup Business?

-A Recovery Startup Business refers to a business that was established shortly after the onset of the pandemic in 2020.
+A Recovery Startup Business refers to a business established shortly after the onset of the pandemic in 2020.
 It is characterized by having annual gross sales of less than $1 million for each of the three pandemic years.

 2. How is eligibility determined for obtaining the Employee Retention Credit for a Recovery Startup Business?